Denver Jaundice Lawyers

 Sometimes, what appears to be a normal delivery can transform into a health scare when a newborn develops yellow-tinged skin in the hours or days after being born.
 This medical condition is called jaundice, and it can be an independent health issue or an indication of another underlying condition.
 In either case, jaundice can be caused by injury during labor and delivery, and untreated jaundice can cause lifelong damage to a baby.

-If your child suffered harm due to jaundice, call the top birth injury lawyers at Leventhal & Puga, P.C., at (877) 433-3906.
+If your child suffered harm due to jaundice in Colorado, call the top birth injury lawyers at Leventhal Puga Braley P.C. toll-free at (877) 433-3906.
 Your initial consultation is free, and we can review your medical records for any errors.
 If we find them, your family is owed compensation, and we will go to work to get it at no upfront fee.

 Jaundice is a medical condition that involves the yellowing of the skin or whites of the eyes, arising from an excess of the compound bilirubin.
 It is typically caused by an obstruction of the bile duct, by liver disease, or by an excessive breakdown of red blood cells.

 Infant jaundice is a common condition, particularly in premature babies.
 Jaundice usually occurs because a baby’s liver isn’t mature enough to get rid of bilirubin in the bloodstream.
 An underlying disease or bleeding due to a birth injury, however, can also cause jaundice.
 While most infants resolve their jaundice independently without treatment, this buildup can become a serious condition that places a newborn at risk for bilirubinemia (too much bilirubin), which can end in brain damage.